-In this section, we provide the flow diagram for the above syntax for easy understanding.
-If you simply read each block of statements, you would be able to understand the working of a switch.
-That’s the power of flow diagram and that is why it is taught to every beginner programmer.
-It helps you frame your logic and design the error-free code before actually writing it.
+This section provides the flow diagram for the above syntax to understand it easily.
+If you read each block of statements, you can understand the working of a switch.
+This flow diagram will help to frame your logic and design error-free code before writing it.

-We understood the technical details of the switch statement.
-Lest focus a little more on its working now.
+So far we have understood the technical details of the switch statement.
+Let’s focus more on its working.

-When we see examples in the section below, the construct of switch statement as well as its function will be clearer.
-A couple of things that we can notice is that the switch statement in MATLAB may be a little different than the other programming language.
-For example, The MATLAB switch construct is different in some respects from the C programming language construct of the switch.
-The C switch construct allows for execution to go through many case groups before its execution halts.
-In C, we can use break statements to control the execution.
-The idea, however, is different in MATLAB, where switch construct executes one case group only and hence it does not need break statements.
+When we look at the below examples, the construct and function of the switch statement will be cleared.
+The switch statement in MATLAB may differ slightly from that of other programming languages.
+For example, the MATLAB switch construct is different in some respects from the C programming language construct of the switch.
+The C switch construct allows execution to go through many case groups before its execution halts.
+We can use break statements in C to control the execution.
+The concept is different in MATLAB, where the switch construct only executes one case group and thus does not require break statements.

-lets us see some of the examples of the switch statement in Matlab
+Let us look at some of the examples of the switch statements in MATLAB.

-This example does a very simple job.
-The core idea is to pass through a switch statement and print message based on some condition.
-We create a basic logic of matching the number and providing an output based on the number.
+This example performs a simple task.
+The basic idea is to run a switch statement and print a message based on a condition.
+We create a logic for matching the number and providing an output based on the number.

 N = input('Enter a number of your choice: ');